Christ University hosts international workshop on tech for peace

 International volunteers shared their experiences and the various projects they had worked on.

-Dr. Anil Joseph Pinto, Registrar, CHRIST (Deemed to be University), and Dr Rajesh Kanna R, Assistant Professor in the Department of Computer Science at CHRIST (Deemed to be University), were also present.
+Anil Joseph Pinto, registrar, Christ (Deemed-to-be University), and Dr Rajesh Kanna R, assistant professor, Department of Computer Science at the university, were also present.

 Deccan Herald News now on Telegram - Click here to subscribe